| Blakthörn Fulgür |

 ACTIONS

 The spirit resembles an Undead creature with a chosen form, which determines certain details in its stat block.
 The creature disappears when it drops to 0 Hit Points or when the spell ends.
-The creature is an ally to the Necromancer and his allies.
-In combat, the creature shares the Necromancer’s Initiative count, but it takes its turn immediately after his.
-It obeys the Necromancer’s verbal commands (no action required by him).
+The creature is an ally to Vesper and his allies.
+In combat, the creature shares Vesper’s Initiative count, but it takes its turn immediately after his.
+It obeys Vesper’s verbal commands (no action required by him).
 If he doesn’t issue any, it takes the Dodge action and uses its movement to avoid danger.

 Mass: 30 tons